rogerbinns/apsw/doc/shell.rst

 *Set the encoding used for new files opened via .output and imports*

-SQLite and APSW work internally using Unicode and characters.
+SQLite and APSW/Python work internally using Unicode and characters.
 Files however are a sequence of bytes.
 An encoding describes how to convert between bytes and characters.
 The default encoding is utf8 and that is generally the best value to use when other programs give you a choice.

 You can also specify an error handler.
 For example `cp437:replace` will use code page 437 and any Unicode codepoints not present in cp437 will be replaced (typically with something like a question mark).
 Other error handlers include `ignore`, `strict` (default) and `xmlcharrefreplace`.

-For the default input/output/error streams on startup the shell defers to Python's detection of encoding.
-For example on Windows it asks what code page is in use and on Unix it looks at the ``LC_CTYPE`` environment variable.
-You can set the ``PYTHONIOENCODING`` environment variable to override this detection.

 This command affects files opened after setting the encoding as well as imports.